-The gospels provide many accounts of Jesus healing the sick, and it seems that there are almost as many methods that He used to heal them, from speaking a word to touching them to smearing clay on their eyes.
-Martin Collins considers Christ's method of healing a deaf-mute man, extracting spiritual lessons applicable to us today.
+The gospels provide many accounts of Jesus healing the sick, and there are almost as many methods that He used to heal them.
+His healing a deaf-mute man is unique.

-Believe it or not, music in religion is a contentious subject!
-David Maas, a talented musician in his own right, considers the Bible's approach to music, concluding that it is a blessing from God and an appropriate vehicle for praise and worship.
+Even music in religion can be a contentious subject!
+The Bible shows that music is a blessing from God and an appropriate vehicle for praise and worship.